JAlcocerT/JAlcocerT/content/blog/dev-cool-hugo-pb-r2.md

 | Enterprise or AWS ecosystem      | AWS S3                           | Advanced features, compliance, high reliability         |
 | Full self-host control           | MinIO (self-hosted)              | Full control, no API fees, but operational overhead    |

 For a wedding photo and video album app, especially if guests will upload and view/download many images/videos, **Wasabi** likely offers the best mix of cost and performance with minimal surprises on bills.

-Cloudflare R2 is a close choice if CDN integration and ultra-low latency global delivery matter most.[1][2][3]
+Cloudflare R2 is a close choice if CDN integration and ultra-low latency global delivery matter most.

+---

+## Conclusions

+I plan to use this CF R2 knowledge with my next iteration of the weddings microSaaS :)